QuanGuo/quanguo.github.io/_pages/about.md

 ### What kind of person I am:

 *	Passionate cross-disciplinary researcher in Physics and Machine Learning, dedicated to utilizing AI and machine learning to solve scientific problems and construct digital twins.
-*	Over 5 years of experience in Python, proficient in Research and Development (R&D), and deeply committed to continuous learning for efficient continuous integration and continuous deployment (CI/CD).
+*	Python Research and Development (R&D) since 2018, and deeply committed to continuous learning for efficient continuous integration and continuous deployment (CI/CD).
 *	Combining traditional domain knowledge and statistical analysis with modern big data and AI to make robust, scaling and trustworthy predictive models.